ejosborn/ejosborn/README.md

 A project that I am currently working on is building a personal portfolio website for myself using REACT.

-I am interested in data base development/sustainment, web developement, data science, cybersecurity, and information security.
+I am interested in database development, web developement, data science, and software engineering.